-If you’re also applying for Global Entry, you will receive a border crossing card to be presented if you cross the border in a car.
+If you’re also applying for Global Entry, you will receive a border crossing card you can present if you cross the border in a car.

 Your PreCheck profile is linked to your passport.
 Whenever you book your travel plans, you can add your Known Traveler Number to your airline reservation, which gives you access to the PreCheck line.
-When your boarding pass is printed, you’ll see the PreCheck designation, which allows you to use the PreCheck line.
+When your boarding pass is printed, you’ll see the PreCheck designation on an airline participating in the program, which allows you to use the PreCheck line.

 With the possible exception of fares, no aspect of air travel is more misunderstood than the TSA checkpoint.
 Here are a few common myths about TSA screening.